stevenbenner/stevenbenner.com/src/content/posts/2010-11-26-how-to-set-up-a-team-fortress-2-dedicated-server-on-ubuntu.md

 exit 0
 ```

 **UPDATE: I have created a [repository for this script on GitHub](https://github.com/stevenbenner/srcds-service).
 Please check there for the latest version.
-I would also appriciate it if you would submit issues and pull requests to help improve it!**
+I would also appreciate it if you would submit issues and pull requests to help improve it!**

 The highlighted lines are the important ones that you will need to modify.
 As the instructions say, replace &lt;newuser&gt; with the username that you will be running the service as.
-This will probably be your username unless you have taken the time to setup a hlds user (a good idea).
+This will probably be your username unless you have taken the time to setup a “hlds” user (a good idea).

 The `SRCDS_USER` variable is the appropriate username, the `DIR` variable needs to be the path to the orangebox folder and the `PARAMS` variable are the parameters that will be used when running the server.